2019-Spring-CSC-386/p00-project-1-raj-and-natasha/README.md

 **Code:**

+We will start with the AnalogReadSerial example code.

 Setup:
 - Declare variable for input pin connected to sensor
 - Declare variable for output pin connected to sensor